 A positive experience is a key component of customer loyalty.
 Steer clear of these 10 call center mistakes that could be turning your customers away.

-According to Gartner, organizations should strive to deliver low-effort customer experiences because simplicity is the most significant driver of loyalty.
+According to Gartner, organizations should strive to deliver enjoyable, low-effort customer experiences because simplicity is the most significant driver of loyalty.
 In fact, 96% of customers who experience a high-effort interaction become more disloyal compared to just 9% who have a low-effort experience.

 When customers are frustrated about their issue, the last thing they want is to have to wait for their call to be answered.
-To combat extensive hold time, contact centers can use voice recognition or simple IVR to determine the nature of the caller’s issue and engage customers immediately.
+To combat extensive hold time, contact centers can use voice recognition or simple IVR (Interactive Voice Response) to determine the nature of the caller’s issue and engage customers immediately.
 Automated callback options and call queuing solutions that keep customers up to date on their queue position are also becoming increasingly popular and help to temper customer stress levels.

 If customers must wait on hold, why not make good use of their time?
 By implementing the right systems, you can add value to the interaction and reduce customer effort once the agent comes on the line.
 Examples include:

 3. Getting off on the wrong foot

 Customers want to know what’s going to happen, how the call center agent is going to help, and how long it is likely to take to resolve their problem.
 Setting clear expectations is an obvious but often overlooked way to ensure that everyone is on the same page.